![]() |

-The existentialist, hypnotic, dark comedy, masterfully directed by Alejandro G. Iñárritu (“Amores Perros,” “Babel”) sets apart from the directors’ recurrent topics: communication, violence, emptiness, immigration, human exploitation, but death.
-The death is obsessively present in every work done by Iñárritu.
+The existentialist, hypnotic, dark comedy, masterfully directed by Alejandro G. Iñárritu (“Amores Perros,” “Babel”) stands apart from his recurrent topics: violence, emptiness, immigration, human exploitation, but death.
+Death is obsessively present in every work done by Iñárritu.

-Broadway is a jungle where everyone devours each other - actors, agents, lawyers, family, public, and critics (do not forget about the critics).
+Broadway is a jungle where everyone devours each other - actors, agents, lawyers, family, the public, and critics (remember the critics).

 Copyright © 2014 Fox |